seupermission/PyThermometer/README.md

 # Thermometer With Python

-* The projects of Thermometer were made as little tutorials/examples to show the basic technologies in the
+* The projects of Thermometer were made as little tutorials/examples to show the basic technologies :

-  development of GUI/Web Real-Time SerialPort Data Monotor with Python.
+  * thedevelopment of GUI/Web Real-Time SerialPort Data Monitor with Python.

+  * Monitoring serial port devices with the MS Excel

-* If you have any comments, please tell us: chengts95@163.com
+* If you have any comments, please tell me: chengts95@seu.edu.cn

 ## HardWare